SoftwareHeritage/swh-docs/docs/architecture.rst

 From an end-user point of view, the |swh| platform consists in the :term:`archive`, which can be accessed using the web interface or its REST API.
-Behind the scene (and the web app) are several components that expose different aspects of the |swh| :term:`archive` as internal REST APIs.
+Behind the scene (and the web app) are several components that expose different aspects of the |swh| :term:`archive` as internal RPC APIs.

 Each of these internal APIs have a dedicated (Postgresql) database.